 - Gå till denna sida på svenska webben

 Tellus I – Physical Geography, 15 credits is a basic distance course in Earth sciences.

-The course is a component of the Bachelor's Programme in Earth Science, Distance Learning, 180 credits and it can also be taken as an individual course.
+The course is a component of the Bachelor's Programme in Earth Science, Distance Learning and it can also be taken as an individual course.